depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 Subscriptions are created using the service `POST /ngsi-ld/v1/subscriptions`.

 #### Request Payload Data
-A subscription with ALL the field scould look like this:
+A subscription with ALL the field should look like this:
 ```json
 {
   "id": "URI",  # if not given,  it will be assigned during subscription process and returned to client